gabriellemalate/gabriellemalate/README.md

 ### Projects of interest ~
 - 🔬 Self development or social impact projects that could include personality testing or some sort of resource for neurodivergence & people managing their mental health, especially mood disorders.
-- 🐸 Meet enterprising/entrepeneurial colleagues with a soft spot for the animation, comedy, improv, poetry, music, filmmaking --the arts!
+- 🐸 Meet enterprising/entrepeneurial colleagues with a soft spot for animation, comedy, improv, poetry, music, filmmaking --the arts!
 - 🤝 **A place that encourages synergy and innovation from young developers like me to dive into and learn from or even simply observe and help as needed.**

 > [!NOTE]